+A Curry program consists of the definition of data types (introducing constructors for the data types) and operations on these types.
+A value is an expression without defined operations.
 Note that, in a functional logic language like Curry, not all definable operations are functions in the classical mathematical sense.
-There are also operations, sometimes called "non-deterministic functions" [28], which might yield more than one result on the same input.
+There are also operations, sometimes called "non-deterministic functions" [29], which might yield more than one result on the same input.
+Nevertheless, a Curry program has a purely declarative semantics where non-deterministic operations are modeled as set-valued functions (to be more precise, down-closed partially ordered sets are used as target domains in order to cover non-strictness, see [29] for a detailed account of this model-theoretic semantics).

 For instance, Curry contains a choice operation defined by: